rhitvik/Wearable_Falling_Detection_Device/README.md

 * **Solderless BreadBoard**
 For initial prototyping and debugging
 * **Perforated Board**
-to integrate everything we can solder everything on to the solder board so that the components in the final prototype can be rugged and reliable.
+To integrate everything we can solder everything on to the solder board so that the components in the final prototype can be rugged and reliable.
 * **Header Pins**
 To be soldered on to the teensy board as well as the accelerometer boards for fixing it onto the perforated board.
 * **Resistors**